zoometh/itineRis/README.md

 By default, output will be saved in the `results/` folder.
 You can change the output folder by changing the `dirOut` option in the various functions.

-# 3D interactive plot of LIA
+# interactive ternary plot of LIA

-Create an hash object to store the results of lead isotopic analysis (LIA)
+> Create an interactive ternary plot, with plotly, to visualise the results of lead isotopic analysis (LIA)

+Create an hash object to store

 ```
 d <- hash::hash()